MAYANK-108/MAYANK-108/README.md

 ### 🧠 What I'm Building

-I'm a 2nd-year CSE student obsessed with AI.
-I build tools that actually do something useful — not tutorial clones.
-Currently focused on LLM-powered applications, ML pipelines, and getting better at DSA every single day.
+2nd-year CSE student building real AI tools — not textbook exercises.
+I work with LLMs, ML pipelines, and APIs to solve problems that actually matter.
+Currently sharpening DSA daily (Striver's sheet, C++) and expanding into FastAPI backends.

 Self-taught.
 No coaching.
 Just code, chai, and consistency. ☕